mdvanes/homeremote/README.md

 }
 ```
 * create a users.htpasswd in the root and add one user per line in the format: ```username:password```
 * the /keys dir contains a server.cert and server.key.
 The ones in the repo are for localhost, and so only usable for debugging.
-Create your own (see below) for the target domain and place in the /keys dir.
+Create your own (see below, Set up localhost SSL) for the target domain and place in the /keys dir.
-* ```node app.js```
+* ```node app.js``` or ```sudo service homeremote restart``` (see below)

 #### upstart scripts